VBayesLab/VBLabDocs/VB-CGVB.md

 #### Data Type: struct
 <br>
-Additional settings that could be use to define custom models as function handler.
+Additional settings that could be use to define custom models as function handlers.

 The most efficient way to define these additinal as a struct.
-This struct then will be pass to the custom model as input.
-See [how to define custom model as function handler](/VBLabDocs/model/custom/#custom-handler).
+This struct then will be passed to the function handlers as an input.
+See [how to define custom model as function handler](/VBLabDocs/model/custom/#custom-handlers).

 **Default:** `None`